twbs/bootstrap/site/content/docs/5.2/getting-started/javascript.md

 ```

 {{< callout warning >}}
-## Dependencies for vanilla ESM in the browser requires an `importmap`
+## Dependencies for vanilla ESM in the browser require an `importmap`

 In order to support build tools, npm dependencies - external dependencies such as Popper are `import`ed with their npm package name (e.g. `@popperjs/core`), to make this work in the browser you need to define an `importmap` which resolves arbitrary names to fully-qualified or relative URIs.